john-hartert/code-along-prop/README.md

-Practice using Proptypes with react.
+- Practice using Proptypes with react.

+- Brings in Redux.